platanus/restspec/ROADMAP.md

 # For 0.0.x
+- Don't save member and collection into namespace_store.
 - 100% Test coverage.
 - Find a way to avoid example value clashes when using resource tests.